Gao Ying

-Gao Ying (高郢) (740 – July 24, 811), courtesy name Gongchu (公楚), was a Chinese politician during the Tang Dynasty, serving as a chancellor during the reigns of Emperor Dezong and Emperor Shunzong.
+Gao Ying (高郢) (740 – July 24, 811), courtesy name Gongchu (公楚), was a Chinese politician during the Tang dynasty, who served as a chancellor during the reigns of Emperor Dezong and Emperor Shunzong.

 Background

 Gao Ying was born in 740, during the reign of Emperor Xuanzong.
 His ancestors were originally from Bohai (渤海, in modern Cangzhou, Hebei), but later moved to the later Wei Prefecture (衛州, in modern Puyang, Henan), and claimed common ancestry with but not descendant from the imperial house of Northern Qi.
 His grandfather Gao Zhi (高質) served as a prefectural secretary general.

 Gao Ying himself was said to understand the Spring and Autumn Annals at age eight and already capable of writing, such that he was praised by the Confucian scholars.
 When the Anshi Rebellion erupted, and the rebel Yan forces captured the capital Chang'an, Gao Ying's father Gao Boxiang (高伯祥) was serving as the sheriff of nearby Haozhi County (好畤, in modern Xianyang, Shaanxi) and tried to resist, but was captured by Yan forces.
 He was set to be executed, but the young Gao Ying spread his legs and loosened his clothes, offering to be executed in his father's stead.
 The Yan officers praised him for his filial piety and released them both.